Peach Cobbler v Peach Pie

 Blueberry Cobbler, Tesco

 Huge thanks to Josh at FoodForThought.uk for asking for this recipe.
 He was specifically looking for cobbler and we hadn’t posted a recipe yet.
-So, please give a nod to Josh and the blessings of the Internet when you try this recipe for yourself.
+So, please give a nod to Josh.